queryluke/masseffect-5e/static/data/class_features/drones_bond.md

 1 | Probability of survival: 0.00234%
 2 | Friendly creature in range.
 Activating CUTE protocol 3 | Electrical current detected.
 Priority: avoid
-4 | This workspace can can be optimized for 15% more efficiency 5 | Organic life requires constant monitoring and prompting to ensure optimal nutrition and peak health!
+4 | This workspace can be optimized for 15% more efficiency 5 | Organic life requires constant monitoring and prompting to ensure optimal nutrition and peak health!
 6 | Other VI's must not be trusted